 How do you align employees with company goals?

 - Share the Story.
-In order for employees to get excited about company goals, they must understand why the goals are what they are.
+In order for employees to get excited about company goals, they must understand why the goals are what they are with complete organizational alignment.
 As CEO, it’s your job to tell the story.
 People remember stories, not numbers or out-of-context phrases.
 If your theme for the year is around customer retention, for example, tell a customer story that really hits home.
 It has to be memorable and give great context as to why the goal is important.

 - Follow a Process.
 To achieve alignment of goals across the organization, there has to be a planning process that every department uses.
 It needs to be systematic, routine and drive the proper flow of information.
 For example, the exec team should plan first.
 Then, the company plan should be communicated to departments.
 Departments plan next.
 Finally, all plans should be shared across departments to work out dependencies and conflicting priorities.
 Plans should also be shared across the company so any priorities that are not aligned to the company plan can be challenged.
 The Plan Rhythm should happen the same way, for every team, every quarter.